Symptoms, Causes and Treatment of Hammertoes

 Occasionally, hammertoes can also occur in the fingers, but it’s usually due to traumatic causes.
 Continue reading to learn more about this body deformity.

 What are hammertoes?

 The main characteristic of this condition is an abnormal curvature as the toes bend in a Z-shape.
-They cause an extension of the metatarsal phalanx and flexion of the distal interphalangeal joint — the one closest to the nail.
+They cause an extension of the metatarsal-phalangeal (MTP) joint and flexion of the distal interphalangeal joint — the one closest to the nail.
 There’s an alteration in the muscles, tendons, and ligaments that normally would keep the toes straight.

 It’s sometimes painful and causes the formation of calluses and sores.
 Of course, these only worsen it.
 This happens because the curved area rubs against the footwear and leads to wounds.
 In addition, the people with this condition often have bunions too and these only further deformity and pain.